How To Send Cold Emails Without Landing In Spam (2023) - Beginner’s Guide

 I already explained earlier in this article why this is important, but long-story-short, if a prospect enters the domain that you send cold emails from into their browser, you want the prospect to see your company’s real website.

-You do not need to forward incoming emails to a primary email address when using Emailchaser.
+You do not need to forward incoming emails to a primary email account when using Emailchaser.
 In fact, I recommend that you don't forward emails because it can cause issues with creating confusing email chains between multiple different email addresses and also can create deliverability issues.

 Adding a profile picture to your email account will improve your deliverability, and will increase your response rate as people will trust you more.